q-amazed-p/LogAnalyser-WebService/README.txt

 2. DEPLOYMENT

 The package includes following files: compose.yaml, Dockerfile, L_WS.py, requirements.txt and this very README.txt document.
-The compose.yaml providesm a simple startup and teardown on a system equipped with docker.
+The compose.yaml provides a simple startup and teardown on a system equipped with docker.
 The data is stored in docker volumes which provide persistence.

 To start the service: